CephalofairGames/merc-packs-faq/index.md

 **Spotlight Scenario Errata** - A Harrowing Deal: The numbers as printed in the Map Layout area of "A Harrowing Deal" should read 22 / 23 / 9

-**Ancestry Note** - Anaphi is a Vermling for any situations that check Ancestry (such as some event cards).

 **Jaws of the Lion Compatibility** - Anaphi should not be anyone's first character for Jaws of the Lion.
 However, if she is played during the intro scenarios where other players are using A/B cards, her player should just use any 6 (or 8) of her cards, matching the numbers of cards the other players have.

 ![divider](/assets/images/divider2.png)

 ### <a name="page_03" class="page-number">1.2</a> Cassandra

+**Ancestry Note** - Cassandra is an Aesther for any situations that check Ancestry (such as some event cards).

 **Do 'revealed cards' include drawn cards or discards?** No; only cards that have been flipped to their faces, on top of the draw deck, are considered 'revealed.'
 This is especially important for the two-check perk.

 **Another party member has abilities that also peek at cards.
 Will these count as "revealed" for my abilities and perks?** Yes; while Cassandra is in the party, all other deck-peeking abilities should be considered to "reveal" cards as well.

+**Can Divination abilities be used on objectives?** No; objectives can never attack and thus don't have a modifier deck.
+In an exceptional scenario where they could attack per the scenario rules, they would become valid targets.

 **For cards referencing 'positive' or 'negative' modifier draws, how is +0 treated?
 What about other added effects?** Only the actual numeric value of the modifier card is considered for these cards; that is, the value by which the attack is modified.
 Nothing else is considered for these.
 A +0 is neither positive nor negative, and therefore isn't counted as either.
 (Technically, x2 and Null also aren't positive or negative, but these are handled by the card text.)